 Instructions for sending a listserv message

-- Choose the appropriate list or lists and put them in the From: line, like any other email address.
+- Choose the appropriate list or lists and put them in the To: line, like any other email address.

 - Compose your message in any standard email program.
 Listserv emails can include standard formatting, attachments, embedded images, etc. Message size is limited to 10MB maximum.

 - Send the message.

 - You’ll receive an email asking you to confirm that you sent the message, to protect against impersonation.
 Click the link in the email to confirm that you’re the sender.
 If you’re “sending as” someone else, the confirmation email will go to the reply-to address you specified for that process.
 If you submit a message to a list of which you’re a moderator, clicking the approval link will immediately distribute your message.